dusty-nv/jetson-containers/packages/riva-client/docs.md

 ### Loopback

-To feed the ASR into the TTS and have it speak your words back to you:
+To feed the live ASR transcript into the TTS and have it speak your words back to you:

 ```bash
 ./run.sh --workdir /opt/riva/python-clients $(./autotag riva-client:python) \